core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### Application Groups ### {#sec-groupnaming-app}

-An application group can be named in many ways through different types of identifiers, such as name string, (integer) number, URI, or other types of string.
+An application group can be named in many ways through different types of identifiers, such as name string, (integer) number, URI, or other types of strings.
 The decision of whether and how exactly an application group name is encoded and transported is application specific.

 The following discusses a number of possible methods to use, while full examples for the different methods are provided in {{sec-examples-app-group-naming}}.